-School is back this week but not all news is good news for one parent.
+School is back this week, but not all news is good for one parent.

 Mrs Lacky was unsure what type of sandwich was left in the bag.
-A fruit formally known as an apple or peach was also discovered.
-The mystery fruit was taken away by the CSIRO for testing.
+A fruit formally known as an apple or peach was also discovered, and the CSIRO took away the mystery fruit for testing.

-A spokesperson for the CSIRO said “I’ve never seen anything like this.
-We believe we’ve uncovered a new species of fruit.
-It’s a hybrid apple, peach and kiwi fruit we’re calling an ‘apeiwi’ .
+A spokesperson for the CSIRO said, “I’ve never seen anything like this.
+We believe we’ve uncovered a new species of fruit: a hybrid apple, peach and kiwi fruit we’re calling an ‘apeiwi’.
 The only identifiable characteristic is the wrinkly skin and fur.”

-The EPA has deemed the boy’s room a bio-hazard due to the mystery smell.
+The EPA has deemed the boy’s room a bio-hazard.

 The bag has been handed to Bendigo Art Gallery for their new ‘Old Bags of Bendigo’ exhibit.